No matter who you are,

 Neofect was founded in June 2010 by Hoyoung Ban and Scott Kim, two students from the University of Virginia’s Darden Graduate School of Business, and Young Choi, MS, Ph.D. of the University of Southern California, who majored in stroke rehabilitation algorithm and robotics.

-Neofect’s first rehabilitation product, the Smart Glove, launched in December 2014 and was sold to hospitals in South Korea and the U.S., including the Shirley Ryan Ability Lab (formerly the Rehabilitation Institute of Chicago).
-The Neofect Smart Glove was FDA registered in 2014, and has been approved for use in the U.S. Department of Veterans Affairs system so patients can receive reimbursement for at-home therapy.
+Neofect’s first rehabilitation product, the Smart Glove, launched in December 2014 and was sold to hospitals in South Korea and the U.S. The Neofect Smart Glove was FDA registered in 2014, and has been approved for use in the U.S. Department of Veterans Affairs system so patients can receive reimbursement for at-home therapy.

 Neofect, which debuted as a public company in Korea in November 2018, has offices in South Korea, the U.S., and Germany.
 Its devices are sold in South Korea, the U.S., and all over Europe.